The BofA Mortgage Scandal: Countrywide, RMBS Deception, and the Historic $16.6 Billion Settlement

 What was the 'Hustle' program?

-It was a specific program at Countrywide that prioritized the speed of loan origination over the quality of the borrower.
-It led to thousands of fraudulent loans being approved and sold.
+It was a program at Countrywide that prioritized the speed of loan origination over the quality of the borrower.
+It essentially eliminated traditional underwriting standards to feed the securitization machine.

 Why was the $16.6 billion fine so high?

-Angelo Mozilo, the CEO of Countrywide, paid a $67.5 million fine and was barred from the industry for life, but he did not go to jail.
-Most BofA executives also avoided criminal prosecution.
+The former CEO of Countrywide paid a $67.5 million fine and was barred from the securities industry for life.
+Despite the scale of the fraud, he did not face criminal imprisonment, which remains a point of significant public controversy.

 Conclusion: The Death of the 'Quantity-over-Quality' Era

-Keywords: Bank of America mortgage fraud scandal summary, BofA $16 billion DOJ settlement scandal forensic analysis, Countrywide Hustle program fraud, RMBS deception, toxic mortgage securities, Angelo Mozilo Countrywide scandal.
+Keywords: Bank of America mortgage fraud scandal summary, BofA $16 billion DOJ settlement scandal forensic analysis, Countrywide Hustle program fraud, RMBS deception, toxic mortgage securities, Angelo Mozilo Countrywide scandal, subprime mortgage crisis forensic report.